Discover the Joy of Intuitive Eating

 What is “intuitive eating” and how can it help you add more joy to your life?
 Read on to find out.

 Imagine eating without rules, restrictions, or judgment.
 Eating with both pleasure and nourishment in mind (but not so much on your mind that it takes over your mind).
 Sounds like a breath of fresh air, right?

 Is it possible to ditch the restrictions and still be healthy?
 Won’t that lead to overeating or too much sugar?

 Yes, it’s totally possible to eat freely and still be healthy.
 It’s called intuitive eating (IE) and it’s what we are born to do.
-Babies and toddlers are natural intuitive eaters.
+Babies and toddlers are naturally intuitive eaters.
 Some of us maintain it throughout our lives, but most start restricting or judging at one point or another.

 What is intuitive eating?